pollito/lottery-project/_stories/south-africa.md

 ### The team

 In South Africa the Gaming the Lottery team was headed up by Raymond Joseph.
-Others involved were data journalists Daniela Lepiz and Roxanne Joseph, data analyst Adi Eyal and data wrangler/analyst Damian Schlechter and, [OCCRP](https://www.occrp.org/en) Africa editor Khadija Sharife.
+Others involved were data journalists Anton van Zyl, Daniela Lepiz and Roxanne Joseph, data analyst Adi Eyal and data wrangler/analyst Damian Schlechter and, [OCCRP](https://www.occrp.org/en) Africa editor Khadija Sharife.
 [Trace](https://openup.org.za/trace), a project of civic tech organisation [OpenUp](http://www.openup.org.za/) scraped the lottery data for a search tool and also assisted with research, analysis and infographics.
 The [Fund for Investigative Journalism](http://fij.org/) and Trust Africa supported the project.
 A special thanks to Seamus Reynolds for additional research and support.

 <p class="more-end"></p>